Our servant hearts can be such blessings, but at times I know I’ve felt I’ve taken on too much for others.

 Yes, God calls us to bear one another’s burdens (Galatians 6:2), to help and to serve.
 But did He really mean always?
 We have to use our discernment to know when our resources are in abundance and when they’re not.
 (2 Corinthians 8:13-14)

 Just as we can carry burdens for others, sometimes we are the ones in need of being carried.
-How can you help your workers to know when it’s time to carry and when it’s time to be carried?
+How do you know when it’s time to carry and when it’s time to be carried?

 Signs someone is ready to carry: